ass45sin/whisper_diarize/README.md

 ## 🚀 Automated Installation (Experimental)

 For convenience, platform-specific installation scripts are provided to automate some of the setup steps.
 These scripts are experimental and aim to simplify the process.
-It's recommended to understand the manual steps they perform.
+It's recommended to understand the manual steps they perform, at the current moment it is incredibly wonky, use it at your own risk :D.

 ### Windows (`install.bat`)